-When adding a point source to the Edb the following information must be given:
+When adding a point source to the Edb the following information must be specified:

-- Name information gives the name of the source plus two information strings.
-These strings can be used as search conditions when searching in the EDB. - Dynamic information is the information that directly controls the emission, such as formulae that describe the emission as a function of outdoor temperature or as a function of day type and hour. - Static information such as chimney height, exhaust gas temperature, house width/height, etc. These figures do not affect the emission strength, nor do they vary over the year, but they are required in order to describe the exact location of the initial pollutant plume.
-This type of information is vital for the dispersion simulations. - Emission from the source either directly in terms of the substances emitted, or linked to a substance group or an emission function.
+Name information gives the name of the source plus two information strings (Info,

+Info2).
+These strings can be used as search conditions when searching in the EDB.

+Coordinates: the x and y coordinates.

+• Emissions: is the information that directly controls the emission, such as a yearly emission from a substance and a time variation that describes the emission as a function of day type and hour.

+Emission from the source either directly in terms of the substances emitted, or linked to a emission factor or an emission function.